tejada7/Java-Certification/OCP_Java17.md

 iteration.
 It's recommended when:
   - There are more read than write operations
   - Smaller lists
-- That said, there is a final balanced solution with fewer trade-offs that those of the above that consist in using a ReentrantLock over a classic `ArrayList`, below a summary table:
+- That said, there is a final balanced solution with fewer trade-offs that those listed above that leverage `ReentrantLock` over a good-old `ArrayList`, below a summary table:

 | Collection                    | Thread-Safety Strategy                             | Best Use Case                            | Read Performance        | Write Performance |